Bharmal

-His daughter, Mariam-uz-Zamani (popularly known as Jodha Bai), was the chief consort of the 3rd Mughal Emperor, Akbar and mother of the 4th Mughal Emperor Jahangir.
-His daughter's marriage to Akbar was a significant events of the Mughal Empire.
+His daughter, Mariam-uz-Zamani was the chief consort of the third Mughal Emperor, Akbar and mother of the fourth Mughal Emperor Jahangir.
+His daughter's marriage to Akbar was a significant event of the Mughal Empire.
 He along with his successor, Bhagwant Das and his grandson, Man Singh I became the highest mansabdar of their times.
-He died in Agra in 1574.
+He died in Agra in the year 1574, and was succeeded by his eldest son, Raja Bhagwant Das.